mjmiranda14/L1JetTag/eff/README.md

 		- the double jet trigger has 4 versions for different requirements such as delta-R and mass.
 	- Energy Sum Triggers: *missing transverse energy (MET)*, *Ht*, *Et*

-- After jet construction and the `eventjets` list is populated, these trigger functions are called with a set of arguments corresponded to the various trigger requirements in terms of pT, eta, phi, mass, etc.
+- After jet construction and the `eventjets` list is populated, these trigger functions are called with a set of arguments corresponding to the various trigger requirements in terms of pT, eta, phi, mass, etc.
 	- the values of these requirements can be easily modified in the code
 	- and whatever values were used will be printed out with the final value in the terminal
 	- for example: